 This control displays the tree of the macrofilter instances contained within the selected program.
 By default it is attached to the top of Program Editor, but can also be undocked and placed anywhere in the main window.

 - Program Editor

-The Program Editor is the area within Adaptive Vision Studio in which filters (tools) are placed and connected to create programs.
+The Program Editor is the area within Aurora Vision Studio in which filters (tools) are placed and connected to create programs.
 To insert a filter there, just drag and drop one from the Toolbox or double-click on it.